LAST UPDATED: January 12, 2024

 There is not a bad time to visit New York City but there are better times to visit.
 One of my absolute favorite times to go (after December, of course) is in February.
 I know what you might be thinking but trust me, for so many reasons, New York in February is a fantastic time to visit the Big Apple.
 Just think about the cheapest time to visit and not having to share the city with so many of your closest friends.
 Now, I have your attention, right?

 New York in February

 New York in February features so many fun activities.
-From the Westminster Kennel Club Dog Show to Valentine’s Day specials and Fashion Week, there is something for everyone.
-I personally have visited the last three years in a row as it’s my annual solo trip and I always find new things to do!
+From Broadway Week to Valentine’s Day specials and Fashion Week, there is something for everyone.
+I have visited the last four years in a row as it’s my annual solo trip and I always find new things to do!

 Reasons to Visit New York in February

 I didn’t say cheap.
 I said cheapER.
 We all know NYC and cheap will never belong in the same sentence.
 However, February is the low season for New York.
 Because of this, flights, accommodations, shows, etc. often lower their prices.

 The rush of the holiday season is over, it’s the dead of the winter, and before tourists visit for spring break.
 Therefore, it’s much easier to get photos or prime viewing spots and not wait as long in lines.

 Don’t think just because it’s winter there isn’t anything going on.
 That couldn’t be farther from the truth.
 Read on for both annual and evergreen events happening in New York in February.